gtema/gtema.github.io/content/posts/rethinking-openstack-auth-authz.md

 within their domain (not possible to configure own IdP or forbid access with GitHub workflow JWT from a foreign repository).

-Flipping the process around would be more proper.
+Flipping the process around would be more logical.
 Here Keystone should become an IdP itself an issue a JWT.
-This could be then easily verified on the middleware side by every process establishing proper centralization while at the same time providing full control to users.
+This could be then easily verified on the middleware side by every OpenStack service establishing proper centralization while at the same time providing full control to users.
+Further this will allow implementing advanced features of authenticated workloads (i.e. VM gets a direct API access token associated with certain permissions or infrastructure based authentication).

 ## What could be done